Nearest lift: 500m to the high-speed Penken gondola

 All 65 rooms here are simply decorated with plenty of natural light.
 Most sleep two but some can take an extra bed and you can request a single room.
 Each room has Wi-Fi, a TV, mini-safe, hairdryer and an en-suite with bath or shower.

 The half board here gives you a hot and cold buffet breakfast and the evening meal is four courses with three choices of main and a salad buffet.
 If you book over Christmas or New Year, the dining areas are full of festive decorations, gala dinners are included and there is live music.

 The restaurant has different dining areas so you can choose to eat in the cosy, rustic lounges or in bright, open spaces with large windows.
 Most tastes are catered for and the family often serves produce from the family farm, fishery and hunting grounds.

-•Freestyling heaven •Tyrolean charm •Altitude & Snowbombing festivals •100% artificial snow coverage
+•Freestyling heaven •Tyrolean charm •Snowbombing festival •100% artificial snow coverage

 One of Austria's top ski resorts, Mayrhofen has a magnificent medley of varied terrain, Austrian charm and lively après ski.
 From families to party-lovers and non-skiers to hardcore athletes, this laid-back destination warmly welcomes everyone and rarely disappoints – a fantastic place to ski that Brits return to year after year.

 |Salzburg (SZG)||170km, 2h|

 Mayrhofen lift pass price last reported as Adult Mayrhofen pass: €53.50 (1 day)

 Adult Zillertaler Superskipass: €256.50 (6 days).
 Ask for a quote when booking Hotel Kramerwirt.